Steps to the Ph.D. in Education & Jewish Studies

 The paper will be one of the following types, as negotiated with the faculty adviser.

 - Conceptual Paper (i.e., paper based on theory)

 - Review of literature on a specific topic

 The candidacy paper may be based on a project that a student begins in a course, but if so, it should be substantially revised and expanded upon.
-In addition, while the student may seek guidance from his or her advisor while the project is being formulated, it is expected that the candidacy paper will be completed mostly by the student on his or her own.
+In addition, while the student may seek guidance from his or her adviser while the project is being formulated, it is expected that the candidacy paper will be completed mostly by the student on his or her own.
 Part of the intention of the exercise is to demonstrate the student’s capacity for independent large-scale research.

-The candidacy paper will be reviewed by the student’s advisor and at least one other faculty member from the program in Education and Jewish Studies, a Steinhardt faculty member in the student’s specialized area, and/or a Skirball faculty member in the student’s specialized area.
+The candidacy paper will be reviewed by the student’s adviser and at least one other faculty member from the program in Education and Jewish Studies, a Steinhardt faculty member in the student’s specialized area, and/or a Skirball faculty member in the student’s specialized area.
 The panel must consist of two faculty members that are external to the student's dissertation committee.
 They can come from inside or outside of the student's program or department.
 The candidacy paper may result in a pass, deferred pass with conditions, or a fail.
 If the paper results in a pass, the student is admitted to candidacy.
 If the paper results in a deferred pass, the student will be notified of what is required in order to have the conditions removed.
 If the paper results in a fail, matriculation is suspended and the student must request permission to rewrite the paper.
 Second opportunities must be completed within the ensuing academic term.
 If the student passes the second paper, doctoral status is restored; if the student fails the second paper, matriculation in the doctoral program is terminated.